gocm3nDev/Car-Sale-Platform/README.md

 # Car-Sale-Platform
  That's a simple website for sell and buy a car.
-Made with html, CSS, JS, and Bootstrap.
 Includes Blog, Cars, Communication, Login & Signup pages.
+ Dynamics are at the forefront of the site.
+For this reason I've used mostly JavaScript.
+ The project can be enhanced by adding a database, an admin panel, and more automation.

+# Used-Technologies
+ - HTML
+ - CSS
+ - JavaScript
+ - Bootstrap